-Dining Points are required for any participant living in the dorm.
-DPW Dining points begin at a 100-point minimum per week, with the option to purchase additional points.
+Conference Food Points are required for any participant living in the dorm.
+DPW Conference Food points begin at a 30-point a night minimum, with the option to purchase additional points.
 1 point = $1.
 Dining points are a declining cash balance, which allows participants to eat on a pay-per-meal basis at select campus dining facilities.
 There are no refunds for unused points.
-After June 15, dining points cannot be cancelled, refunded, or transferred.
+After June 14, dining points cannot be cancelled, refunded, or transferred.

 All students and visitors have the option to eat in the East Campus Union Marketplace on a pay-per-meal basis.

 Debit/credit cards and cash will be accepted at the Marketplace.
 There is a Wells Fargo ATM in the building.